 Chef Hollywood – Drake:

-After traveling parts of the world, I went back to Georgia and started working at Bold American Catering, a catering company.
+After traveling parts of the world, I went back to Georgia and started working at Bold American Catering.
 While gaining both management experience and confidence as the Executive Spa Chef at Chateau Élan.
-I started to do private chef jobs during this time and realized that I liked it a lot.
+I started to do private chef jobs during this time and realized that I really liked the freedom and creativity that came along with it.
 Any opportunity that comes my way that will push me further in my field I will take without hesitation.
 From flying out to Colorado to help cook for the 2015 World Ski Championships, to moving to a new state to get a new perspective on food.

-Currently I am working onboard Holland America Cruise Lines, as an “America’s Test Kitchen” Host.
-I’ve had the pleasure of traveling to over 40 countries in the past 2 years all while teaching people from around the world about the science of cooking.
+Most recently I worked onboard Holland America Cruise Lines, as an “America’s Test Kitchen” Host.
+This has been a highlight in my career, because I’ve watched “America’s Test Kitchen” for years on TV.
+I’ve had the pleasure of traveling to over 50 countries in the past 3 years all while teaching people from around the world about the science of cooking.
 The opportunity to not only teach other cultures our cooking techniques, but learn from other cultures has been amazing.

 Currently I just moved back to Atlanta, where it all started for me and I’m working solely as a Personal Chef.
 Private dinners for 2, business brunches, cabin getaways, or even bachelor/bachelorette parties all have one thing in common.
 With me designing and executing your menu, you will have culinary creation that stands above the rest.